 The LIT Lighting Design Award is my first award in the lamp industry.
 It has a special meaning for me.
 It means a starting point and also a strong support.
 The bonus from this award is a fund for my future development, though I still need more time to create the new series.
 Ecliptic is a table lamp at the moment, I hope I could continue and finish it as a series which might combine table lamps and suspended lamps together.

 What do you think are the biggest challenges and opportunities in the Lighting world today?

 There are different lamp designs in the market nowadays which basically follow trends, most recently we are back to “Classic”.
 Energy saving is also a popular topic, where technologies like sound-activated and remote control are involved.
 Lamps are considered to be multifunctional.
 However, the sustainability of generating new ideas is still a challenge for designers.
 Personally, the lamp design could be more playful.
 The functions and appearances are important, but there is also a need for fun.

 What are you working on now?
 What is in the pipeline for you?

-I am currently working for a furniture company which includes furniture design, brand building, and online network platform.
-Due to Coronavirus, the online platform becomes the main source to gather opinions from the users.
-I am also looking for a new opportunity relating to decorative lamps and home display.
+I am currently working for a furniture company which includes furniture design, brand building, and online network platforms.
+Due to Coronavirus, the online platform becomes the main source to gather opinions from users.
+I am also looking for a new opportunity relating to decorative lamps and home displays.
 It’s now time for me to gather more experience, either in Lighting or other Design fields, always happy to try.